 Metalico operates both ferrous and non-ferrous scrap metal recycling facilities in New York, Pennsylvania and Ohio, serving both U.S. and Canadian markets.
 All forms of metal scrap are purchased from manufacturers, small scrap dealers, demolition contractors, and peddlers.

 The scrap is sorted and prepared for sale to mills, furnaces and foundries.
 Refractory metals, principally molybdenum, tungsten and tantalum, are recycled at our Tranzact facility in central Pennsylvania.
-Three of our facilities, located in Newark, NJ, Austin, TX, and Gulfport, MS, process used catalytic converters, recycling platinum, palladium, and rhodium, known as PGM's (Platinum Group Metals).
+Two of our facilities, located in Newark, NJ, and Gulfport, MS, process used catalytic converters, recycling platinum, palladium, and rhodium, known as PGM's (Platinum Group Metals).

 Metalico operates three automobile shredders.
 Our first is located on Neville Island near the city of Pittsburgh which serves as the platform for the Southwestern Pennsylvania operations.
 We operate another shredder in nearby Youngstown, Ohio, which serves as a platform for four Ohio facilities.
 Our newest shredder, located in Lackawanna, New York, provides an outlet for thirteen facilities in surrounding Upstate New York and Northwestern Pennsylvania.